 Horror movies stand uncontested when it comes to media responsible for causing nightmares.
 Movies that are gory or tell frightening real-life stories can affect your state of mind and cause disturbing dreams.
 TV shows aren’t left far behind either.

-It is a real pity that even the daily news on television can mess with your sleep and dreams.6 Most news highlighted on television are discomforting or terrifying in one way
+It is a real pity that even the daily news on television can mess with your sleep and dreams.6 Most news highlighted on television are discomforting or terrifying in one way or another and have the same effect that a horror movie does – weird, vivid dreams!

 The most effective way to prevent bad dreams is to calm your mind before you sleep.
 Listen to relaxing music or read a happy book.
 Keep frightening TV shows and movies for when its brighter and not for the evening.
 You may be surprised as to how much of a difference these small measures can make.